 In what order do Talk greetings play?

-Talk greetings will be played in the following sequence.
+Talk greetings play in the below sequence.